peterkhe1999/CheatSheet/OSCP/README.md

 While NTLM authentication works via a challenge-and-response paradigm, Windows-based Kerberos authentication uses a ticket system.

-- With NTLM authentication, the client starts the authentication process with the application server itself,
+- With NTLM authentication, the client starts the authentication process with the application server itself.

 - Kerberos client authentication involves the use of a domain controller in the role of a Key Distribution Center (KDC).
 The client starts the authentication process with the KDC and not the application server.
 A KDC service runs on each domain controller and is responsible for session tickets and temporary session keys to users and computers.